elasticpath/react-pwa-reference-storefront/documentation/extending.md

 	                  'tmpl.views': 'modules/newModule/tmpl.views.js',
 	      };

-5. Add your module to `public/router.js` to allow Marionette to route events to it.
+5. Add your module to `public/router.js` to let Marionette to route events to it.

 	    var router = Marionette.AppRouter.extend({
 	          appRoutes:{